cloud-native-toolkit/operator-masauto/README.md

 ### Advanced Setup Configurations
 The default setup will install on a single cluster.
 The following advanced configurations require additional setup.
 These have been tested.
 Further setup instructions found [here](/docs/advanced.md)

 - Installing Manage with an External DB.
-See the advanced instructions for creating a db credentials secret and ssl configmap resource on the cluster.
+- Installing multiple instances of MAS and Applications on the same cluster.

 ### CP4D Important Requirement
 BEFORE installing CP4D you currently must have a *global* pull secret defined on the cluster with your IBM Entitlement Key.
 See CP4D [docs](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=configuring-global-image-pull-secret)